 Pulmonary valve stenosis ranges from mild to severe.
 Some people with mild pulmonary valve stenosis don't notice any symptoms and may only require occasional doctor's checkups.
 Moderate and severe pulmonary valve stenosis may require a procedure to repair or replace the valve.

-Pulmonary valve stenosis signs and symptoms vary, depending on the extent of the obstruction.
-People with mild pulmonary stenosis usually don't have symptoms.
-Those with more significant stenosis often may first notice symptoms while exercising.
+Pulmonary valve stenosis signs and symptoms vary, depending on how much blood flow is blocked.
+Some people with mild pulmonary stenosis don't have symptoms.
+Those with more-severe pulmonary stenosis may first notice symptoms while exercising.